Your Complete Guide to Going Vegetarian

 - Other veggies: asparagus, beets, Brussels sprouts, celery, cucumber, green beans, mushrooms, onions, radish, seaweed, snow peas, summer squash, tomatillos, turnips.

-Tofu and other soy products: Tofu, edamame, and tempeh will give you the protein you might be missing as well as fiber.
+- Tofu and other soy products: Tofu, edamame, and tempeh will give you the protein you might be missing as well as fibre.

-Whole grains: Everything made with wheat, rice, oats, corn, farro, barley, and other grains is fair game.
-Just go for whole grain options whenever possible, since they contain fiber, B vitamins, antioxidants, protein, minerals, and unsaturated fats.
+- Whole grains: Everything made with wheat, rice, oats, corn, farro, barley, and other grains is fair game.
+Just go for whole grain options whenever possible, since they contain fibre, B vitamins, antioxidants, protein, minerals, and unsaturated fats.

 Health benefits of a vegetarian diet